AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

         enable_backends: [http]
 ```

 ## LogControlService

 In {{ '[log_control.proto]({}/src/protocols/plugins/log_control_plugin/log_control.proto)'.format(code_site_root_path_url) }}, a `LogControlService` is defined, providing the following interfaces:
-- **GetModuleLogLevel**: Get the log level of a module;
+- **GetModuleLogLevel**: Get module log level;
-- **SetModuleLogLevel**: Set the log level of a module;
+- **SetModuleLogLevel**: Set module log level;

 ### GetModuleLogLevel

-The `GetModuleLogLevel` interface is used to retrieve the log level of a specific module.
-Its interface definition is as follows:
+The `GetModuleLogLevel` interface is used to get the log level of a certain module, and its interface definition is as follows:

 ```proto
 message GetModuleLogLevelReq {
   repeated string module_names = 1;  // if empty, then get all module